cloudtracer/ThreatPinchLookup/README.md

 Optionally, in the developers options you can configure a CouchDB server to sync your API responses with.
 See the [Wiki](https://github.com/cloudtracer/ThreatPinchLookup/wiki) for more details.

 ## Release Notes
+- 1.0.29: 2017-01-23 - Options interface make over, basic bulk lookup functionality, some fixes to improve observable detection and prevention in editable html elements.
 - 1.0.28: 2017-01-04 - Performance improvements for pages with large quantities of observables.
 - 1.0.26: 2017-01-02 - Break fix for local storage of lookup types.
 - 1.0.25: 2017-01-01 - MISP integrations, disable buttons in options, moved lookup types to local storage (regex for EFQDN is too big to save in sync), enhancements to EFQDN lookups, lots of refactoring.